AxisCommunications/acap-native-sdk-examples/axparameter/README.md

 [ INFO    ] axparameter[1234567]: IsCustomized was changed to 'yes' just now
 ```

-follow one second later by:
+Followed one second later by:

 ```text
 [ INFO    ] axparameter[1234567]: IsCustomized was changed to 'yes' one second ago